wohshon/wohshon.github.io/_posts/2020-11-04-infinispan-springboot-client.markdown

 We will focus on the connectivity as an **external** client (outside of openshift), and will discuss some of the gotchas and differences in a OCP deployment in terms of the Hot Rod connectivity.
 I will also share some of the changes required for **internal** clients, if we were to deploy the springboot app on OCP, calling the cluster via service endpoint

 The repo of the client is [here](https://github.com/wohshon/application-clients/tree/master/rhdg-springboot).
+There is a separate branch `internal-client` that deals with running this app as a OCP service, on the same cluster as the infinispan.

 The README file should be able to get you going.

 Some things to take note of: